argoproj/argo-rollouts/docs/features/canary.md

 Defaults to an empty string

+### dynamicStableScale
+Scaling strategy for the canary (supported only with trafficRouting).
+If `dynamicStableScale` is enabled it will provide a similar strategy for the _traffic canary_ rollout as a _basic canary_: the old pods will be scaled down once the new scaled up.
+If disabled - the number of old pods will be constant during the upgrade

+Defaults to `false`

 ### stableService
 `stableService` the name of a Service which selects pods with stable version and doesn't select any pods with canary version.
 This allows users to only hit the stable ReplicaSet.